Satellite-im/Uplink-Mobile/docs/tesseract/overview.md

 ### Storing a key

-Storing a key requries unlocking the store then putting a specific key into it with the `store` method.
+Storing a key requires unlocking the store then putting a specific key into it with the `store` method.

 ```rust
 use warp_tesseract::Tesseract;